 1. Your Attributes

-List out all traits and attributes you believe you possess, which includes: skills, talents, abilities, strengths, personality traits, values, passions, and belief.
-If you are not sure, go ask 3-5 people what they see in you and that encompass the attributes listed; it’s amazing how much you will ‘see’ your value increase through the lens of others.
+List out all traits and attributes you believe you possess, which includes skills, talents, abilities, strengths, personality traits, values, passions, and beliefs.
+If you are not sure, go ask 3-5 people what they see in you, and that encompasses the attributes listed; it’s amazing how much you will ‘see’ your value increases through the lens of others.

 2. Accomplishments

 Write down your accomplishments, no matter how big or small you think they are.
-This would include projects you’ve worked on or led; people or money you’ve managed; you want to look at how you used all your attributes to make a difference in your company or with others, such as coworkers or customers.
-Relating these outcomes into quantifiable results speaks volumes not only to your employer (or a potential one) but also to yourself.
+This would include projects you’ve worked on or led, people or money you’ve managed, and you want to look at how you used all your attributes to make a difference in your company or with others, such as coworkers or customers.
+Relating these outcomes to quantifiable results speaks volumes not only to your employer (or a potential one) but also to yourself.

 3. Affirmations